How to install the Endomondo Apple Watch app

 - If you already have the Endomondo app installed on your iPhone, the Endomondo Apple Watch app will automatically be installed on your Apple Watch if you during the set up of your Apple Watch have accepted to "install all apps on your iPhone that are compatible with Apple Watch".

 - If the Endomondo Apple Watch app hasn't been installed on your Apple Watch, please first make sure that you have the Endomondo iPhone app installed on your iPhone.
 Open the Apple Watch app on your iPhone -> go to "My Watch" -> Scroll down to "Available Apps" -> Install the Endomondo app.
 More info here.

 How to track a workout with the Endomondo App Watch app

 - Launch the Endomondo app on both your iPhone and on the Apple Watch.

 - Use the Digital Crown to select your sport from the sports list.
 You'll have the following 15 sports to choose from: Running, Cycling (Transport and Sport), Walking, Mountain biking, Fitness walking, Hiking, Weight training, Riding, Roller skating, Indoor cycling, Golfing, Downhill skiing, Cross-country skiing, and Treadmill running.
-You can still track the rest of your sports by selecting them and starting the workout from your iPhone.
-These sports will be shown as Other on the Apple Watch.

 - Click the Start button to start your workout.
 During the workout, you will be able to Pause, Resume and End your workout from the Apple Watch.
 To pause your workout press the screen with a small amount of force (Force Touch) and click the Pause button or scroll down to the Pause button.
 To resume your workout force touch screen and click Resume or scroll down to the Resume button.
 To End your workout force touch and click End or scroll down to the Finish button.
 You will of course also be able to control the workout from the app on your iPhone.